MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRunTaskSequence.md

 ## SYNOPSIS

-Use this cmdlet to edit the task sequence step **Run Task Sequence**.
+Configure an instance of the **Run Task Sequence** task sequence step.

 ## SYNTAX